-If you want a pencil sharpener that’s strong enough to withstand heavy use, this is a great choice.
+This is a great choice if you want a pencil sharpener that’s strong enough to withstand heavy use.
 It produces a long point and can sharpen pencils of different sizes.
 It’s easy to use and features an auto-stop safety feature, and it can be mounted to any surface using the included clamp.

 Pros: Auto-stop safety feature Mounts to any surface using the included clamp Can sharpen pencils of different sizes.
 Easy cleaning.